About the chimpanzees

 Research and monitoring

-The Bulindi chimpanzees are also studied for a long-term research project, and the project also undertake daily monitoring of the Bulindi chimpanzees, this helps in understanding how wild chimpanzees adjust to living around people in a fast-changing landscape.
-The research findings can help us plan conservation strategies for great ape populations under human pressure.
+The Bulindi chimpanzees are studied for a long-term research project, which began in 2006.
+BCCP also undertakes research and monitoring of five other communities of wild chimpanzees in the Budongo–Bugoma Corridor.
+This unique research project is helping us understand how wild chimpanzees adjust to living around people in a fast-changing landscape.
+The research findings can also inform conservation approaches for great ape populations under human pressure elsewhere in Uganda and beyond.

 Show your support, act now!